eroche3082/fitness-ai/FITNESS_AI_VALIDATION_REPORT.md

 ## 7. FINAL STATUS ASSESSMENT

 ### Current Implementation Status:
-The Vertex Flash AI chatbot interface has been successfully implemented with a complete 10-question onboarding flow.
+The Fitness AI chatbot interface has been successfully implemented with a complete 10-question onboarding flow.
 The UI follows all specified requirements with proper positioning, styling, and functionality.
 The system successfully captures user responses and provides a structured path through the onboarding process.

 ### Critical Pending Items:
 - Firebase/Database integration for response storage